CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-Disconnected.md

 1. In the next page that opens up, select the **Checkbox** to accept the Microsoft Privacy statement and then click on **Next button** to proceed with the deployment.
 You can click on the privacy statement link to view the terms and conditions if you want to read through it.

    > **Note**: You will also see a **Required tools** table under the terms and conditions line.
-These tools are required to deploy the Azure Arc-enabled Azure SQL Managed Instance.
+These tools are required to deploy the Azure Arc-enabled SQL Managed Instance.
 You don't have to worry about installation of any of those tools because we have already installed these required tools for you.

    ![](images/sqlmi3.png "Confirm")